BlendVision/iOS-Player-Samples/README.md

 - SwiftWebVTT
 - HLSParser

-If you have purchased [Perceptual Streaming Engine (PSE)](https://support.one.blendvision.com/hc/en-us/articles/17051665212313--Beta-Perceptual-Streaming-Engine-PSE-) feature, please use `KKSPlayer-latestverions.xcframework` and download the [GPUImage](https://github.com/BlendVision/GPUImage-framework/releases) framework that matches your Xcode version.
-If not, please use `KKSPlayer-latestverions－WOPSE.xcframework` SDK package.
+If you have purchased [Perceptual Streaming Engine (PSE)](https://support.one.blendvision.com/hc/en-us/articles/17051665212313--Beta-Perceptual-Streaming-Engine-PSE-) feature, please use `BVPlayer-latestverions.xcframework` and download the [GPUImage](https://github.com/BlendVision/GPUImage-framework/releases) framework that matches your Xcode version.
+If not, please use `BVPlayer-latestverions－WOPSE.xcframework` SDK package.

 If you want have Google casting feature, please refer [GoogleCast with Guest Mode](https://developers.google.com/cast/docs/ios_sender) to setup.